PeterDrake/drakepedia/style/omitting_needless_code.md

 ### Separate control from data

-This method find the sum of the four elements adjacent to element `r`, `c` in a two-dimensional array:
+This method finds the sum of the four elements adjacent to element `r`, `c` in a two-dimensional array:

 ```java
 static int neighborSum(int[][] grid, int r, int c) {